ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If the Leader does not recognize the task ID, then it aborts with error `unrecognizedTask`.

+If all the reports in the request are accepted, then the Leader sends a response with an empty body.

-Otherwise, the Leader responds with a body consisting of an `UploadResponse` with the media type `application/dap-upload-resp`.
+If some or all of the reports fail to upload for one of the reasons described in the remainder of this section, the Leader responds with a body consisting of an `UploadErrors` with the media type `application/dap-upload-errors`.
 The structure of the response is as follows:

 ~~~ tls-presentation
 struct {